SamhammerAG/sag_py_web_common/README.md

 ### Filtered access logging

 Extends the asgi-logger and adds a log entry for received requests.
-Furthermore the requests are filtered, so that health checks don't spam the logs.
+Furthermore the requests can be filtered, so that health checks (or similar) don't spam the logs.

 Requests can be filtered via one of two ways: